 May 2014: The Bharatiya Janata Party (BJP)-led government comes to power at the Centre in May 2014 and in the State of Maharashtra, where the Bhima Koregaon site is located, in October 2014.
 The BJP is the political wing of the Hindu supremacist, semi-fascist organization – the Rastriya Swamsevak Sangh (RSS).
 The RSS believes in the idea of Hindutva which dictates that the caste system is an essential institution of Indian society.

 February 16, 2015: Assassination of Govind Pansare, veteran communist leader and anti-Hindutva activist by unknown assailants suspected to be associated with Hindu-right wing units.
 State police have so far failed arrest anyone in the murder.

-December 31, 2017: Elgar Parishad meeting of left and progressive forces is held to commemorate 200 years of Bhima Koregaon and take a pledge against the religious bigotry propagated by the BJP government.
+December 31, 2017: Elgar Parishad meeting of progressive forces is held to commemorate 200 years of Bhima Koregaon and take a pledge against the religious bigotry propagated by the BJP government.